airbnb/swift/README.md

   </details>

-  _Exception: You may prefix a private property with an underscore if it is backing an identically-named property or method with a higher access level_
+  _Exception: You may prefix a private property with an underscore if it is backing an identically-named property or method with a higher access level._

   <details>

   #### Why?
-  There are specific scenarios where a backing a property or method could be easier to read than using a more descriptive name.
+  There are specific scenarios where backing a property or method could be easier to read than using a more descriptive name.

   - Type erasure